This guide has everything you need to know about buying your perfect mattress online.

 Above Chart: You'll see two quality scores.
 The first is the quality of materials: memory foam costs way less to manufacture than a hybrid (memory foam + pocket coils).
-The second is the sentiment score from the reviews that we created earlier by counting the good reviews.
+The second is the sentiment score from the reviews that we created earlier by counting the good reviews (it is good to clean them if you can spot some that are duplicate, or seem low quality or fake).
 By averaging and dividing, we get price per quality (color coded).
 This is not an exact science, but it will give you a good barometer of what's good or not.

 Rule 2: Find $ per Year